Skip to content

 Example workflows:

-Available actions: require or suggest forms, send email or SMS, send push notifications and in-app banners, grant or block feature access, assign treatment plans, add or remove patients from segments.
+Available actions: require or suggest forms, send email/SMS/WhatsApp, send push notifications and in-app banners, grant or block feature access, add or remove patients from segments, create follow-up tasks for staff.

 Documents